 The effects of air pollution on human health and lifestyle are of a major concern today.
-There are many parameters contributing to air pollution.
-Airborne particulates are a major contributor.
+There are many parameters contributing to air pollution, airborne particulates are a major contributor.

-The Ecotech Aurora 3000 Integrating Nephelometer measures $\sigma{sp}$ , the scattering coefficient of light due to particles at three wavelengths.
+The Ecotech Aurora 1000 Integrating Nephelometer measures $\sigma{sp}$ , the scattering coefficient of light due to particles.